wizo06/japanese/docs/language-acquisition.md

 !!! quote
     "The quality and quantity of your output is a function of the quality and quantity of your input" - Matt vs Japan.
 [More about it on this video](https://youtu.be/Df24NIPkvVQ).

 Your output can only be as good as your input.
 If you haven't heard (input) how an idea is expressed in Japanese, you won't know how to express (output) it in Japanese.
-You could technically, by learning grammar and vocabulary, know how to say something in Japanese without hearing it first; BUT the way you say it, the words you choose, they will (99% of the time) all sound unnatural (even if it's grammatically correct).
-This is especially true for beginners because you haven't had enough exposure to Japanese.
+You can technically, by learning grammar and vocabulary, know how to say something in Japanese without hearing it first; BUT the way you say it, the words you choose, they will (99% of the time) all sound unnatural (even if it's grammatically correct).
+This is especially true for beginners because of the lack of exposure to Japanese.

 Here's an excerpt from [Refold](https://refold.la/roadmap/stage-3/b/output-troubleshooting#NL-Conflicts):